brittonlaroche/realm-IOT/README.md

 ## Hands On Lab
 In this "hands on lab" we will create our own full featured IOT sensor device that will send data from a remote IOT device to MongoDB Atlas.
-After setting up our Raspberry pi and wiring inthe DHT11 temperature and humidity sensor, we will begin with a simple python script that sends data directly to MongoDB via a REST API webhook.
+After setting up our Raspberry pi and wiring inthe DHT11 temperature and humidity sensor, we will begin with a simple python script that sends data directly to MongoDB via2-docker-setup-broker.sh a REST API webhook.
 We will then enhance this simple code to retry sending its data in the event of a local network outage.
 Finally, we will upgrade our simple script to talk to an MQTT Broker which will send data to the Realm Middleware which will guarantee delivery and bi-directional communication with MongoDB Atlas.
 The MQTT broker and Realm Middleware opens a whole new world of possibilities where configuration changes and upgrades can be passed down to remote IOT devices rather than a one way sending of sensor data from the IOT device.

 ![Realm IOT MQTT](./img/RealmIOT-V4-5.png)